|

 Department of Psychiatry & Neurology, Faculty of Medicine, Suez Canal University, Ismailia, Egypt

-Date of Web Publication | 16-Dec-2022 |
+Date of Web Publication16-Dec-2022

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

 DOI: 10.4103/ejpsy.ejpsy_50_21

 Objective Until now, there are debates on existence and classification of internet addiction and if it is an independent mental disorder or a symptom of other mental disorders.
 Therefore, in the current study, we tried to assess the association of psychiatric symptoms with internet addiction among Suez Canal University students to enhance understanding of psychiatric symptoms as risk factors for internet addiction.
 Thus, preventive and treatment measures could be taken.
-Patients and methods One-hundred students were assessed in a cross-sectional case–control study using clinical interview and internet-addiction test for internet addiction and Mini International Neuropsychiatric Interview Scale for psychiatric symptoms.
-Results Our results revealed that depression, social phobia, obsessions, obsessive–compulsive disorder (OCD), bulimia nervosa, and psychosis are significantly associated with internet addiction.
-However, logistic-regression analysis revealed that depression, social phobia, obsessions, and OCD are the only predictors of internet addiction with the presence of obsessions as the most powerful predictor.
-Conclusion Students who have obsessions, OCD, social phobia, and depression could be more vulnerable to internet addiction.
-Thus, treatment and preventive approaches targeting those symptoms or disorders are important for clinicians to know because they could be helpful in reduction of the big problem of internet addiction.

 Keywords: internet addiction, psychiatric symptoms, university students

-How to cite this article: Elhusseiny A, Haggag WE, Abd Elmoez K, Elsayed M, Hassan H. Psychiatric symptoms associated with internet addiction among Suez Canal University students.
-Egypt J Psychiatr 2022;43:149-54 |
+Elhusseiny A, Haggag WE, Abd Elmoez K, Elsayed M, Hassan H. Psychiatric symptoms associated with internet addiction among Suez Canal University students.
+Egypt J Psychiatr 2022;43:149-54

-How to cite this URL: Elhusseiny A, Haggag WE, Abd Elmoez K, Elsayed M, Hassan H. Psychiatric symptoms associated with internet addiction among Suez Canal University students.
-Egypt J Psychiatr [serial online] 2022 [cited 2023 Dec 10];43:149-54.
-Available from: https://new.ejpsy.eg.net//text.asp?2022/43/3/149/363996 |
+Elhusseiny A, Haggag WE, Abd Elmoez K, Elsayed M, Hassan H. Psychiatric symptoms associated with internet addiction among Suez Canal University students.
+Egypt J Psychiatr [serial online] 2022 [cited 2024 Mar 28];43:149-54.
+Available from: https://new.ejpsy.eg.net//text.asp?2022/43/3/149/363996

 Currently, internet addiction has become a global mental health problem, especially among young people.
 Although the internet has a positive effect on our life through learning, gathering information, and communicating with others, on the other hand, when it is used excessively and in unhealthy pattern, it could become an addictive behavior that affects academic, occupational, and social function of persons (Mihajlov and Vejmelka, 2017).
 Until now, there are arguments about the concept of internet addiction as an independent mental disorder and some researchers believe that the internet is just a medium for activities not a substance and state that internet addiction might be better explained as a part of or manifestation of other primary mental disorders.
 Therefore, it seems important to understand the association between internet addiction and other psychiatric disorders to shed light on the etiology of internet addiction (Shaffer et al., 2000; Recupero, 2010; Ko et al., 2011; Mihajlov and Vejmelka, 2017).